Money management is a tough subject for a lot of people.

 Deciding that you want to save more money doesn’t mean committing yourself to buying the cheapest option of everything.
 This is a common mistake that a lot of people make when they start dealing with money management for the first time.
 Instead, you might have to pay a little more from time to time to make sure that you get a better deal in the long term.

-For instance, on your personal loan when you move into your new house, so that you can afford energy efficient appliances could save you a fortune on energy in the future.
+For instance, borrowing a little extra cash on your personal loan when you move into your new house, so that you can afford energy efficient appliances could save you a fortune on energy in the future.
 Measure the cost of each item against its long term benefits.

 Track your Trigger Points